Azure/azure-powershell/src/MySql/docs/Az.MySql.md

 ### [Update-AzMySqlFlexibleServer](Update-AzMySqlFlexibleServer.md)
 Updates an existing server.
 The request body can contain one to many of the properties present in the normal server definition.
-Use Update-AzMySqlConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.
+Use Update-AzMySqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ### [Update-AzMySqlFlexibleServerConfiguration](Update-AzMySqlFlexibleServerConfiguration.md)